anan44/it-starts-with-clojure/materials/4-state-in-clojure/5-creating-mvp.md

 ```

-So we added do statement and a spit function inside it it.
+So we added `do` statement and a `spit` function inside it it.
-Also note that the previous println is inside this function as well.
+Also note that the previous `println` is inside this function as well.

 Let's run this version.
-Write few products and quatities when the application prompts you.
+Write few products and quantities,
+when the application prompts you.
-After you are done select the option for saving the shopping list.
+After you are done,
+select the option for saving the shopping list.

 You can see that a file is indeed created on you computer.
 But unfortunately the file does not look very human friendly.